 • Yellow fever card (if applicable)

-What are things you should NOT pack for your safari?
+What are the things you should NOT pack for your safari?

-During preparation for your Africa safari, you may experience some challenges in deciding what you should pack or not.
+During preparation for your African safari, you may experience some challenges in deciding what to pack or not.

 1. Leave drones

-These are restricted in an increasing number of reserves around eastern, central, and southern Africa.
+These are increasingly restricted in a growing number of reserves across eastern, central, and southern Africa.
 Refer to our guide on drone use in Tanzania

 2. Leave camo, cotton, and color

-Your clothing color is important on safari.
-Camouflage clothing is illegal in some African countries and bright colors, black, and white should be avoided unless around the lodge.
+Your clothing color is vital on safari.
+Camouflage clothing is illegal in some African countries, and bright colors, black, and white should be avoided unless around the lodge.

-Dark colors also tend to be more attractive to insects.
+Dark colors are also more attractive to insects.
 Technical fabrics are also preferable over natural fibers for their comfort and performance in hot climates.

 Read more on safari clothes colors

-3. Leave strong-smelling perfume and sprays, especially on walking safaris.
+3. Leave strong-smelling perfumes and sprays, especially on walking safaris.
 In its place:

 Don’t leave home without essential Australian-made insect repellent (and use underarm deodorant to keep smelling fresh)